Cumidava: Early references

 After Roman conquest, a part of the kingdom of Dacia was included in the Roman Empire.
 Septimius Severus (Roman emperor from 193 to 211 AD) pushed Dacia's eastern frontier approximately 10 to 14 km east of the Olt River (Limes Transalutanus), constructing a series of 14 camps, over a distance of cca.
 225 km, beginning at Flămânda on the Danube and stretching northward to Cumidava (now Râșnov).

 Cumidava had a military road link with Angustia (now Brețcu), the farthest east of the Roman campus in Dacia.

 From a Dacian town to a Roman military castrum

-The Roman military castrum Cumidava was identified at 4 km northwest of the city Râşnov, at the common border with the city of Vulcan.
+The Roman military castrum Cumidava was identified at 4 km northwest of the city Râșnov, at the common border with the city of Vulcan.

 Sinaia lead plates

 Cumidava is mentioned also on the controversial Sinaia lead plates in the form Comidava, which is used as example to debunk the myth about them.
 According to the director of the Romanian Institute of Archaeology, Alexandru Vulpe, the tablets include only what was known before 1900, for example, the form Comidava from Ptolemy, although now it's known that the correct spelling is Cumidava, as found in 1942 in an inscription.